-Beyond Cultural Constructs: What is Masculinity?
+Beyond Cultural Constructs: What Is Masculinity?

 What is masculinity?
 What is femininity?
 Why is masculinity important?
 These questions have long been subjects of discussion, and are fervently and fiercly present in contemporary debate.
 Cultural and societal constructs often dictate what it means to embody these traits.
 But is this explanation really final?
 Scientific research consistently shows that masculinity is not just a feeling, a temporary mood, or a mere social construct: Masculinity is innately rooted in biology and genetics, although the extent of biological influence is still debated and subjected to science research today.